 I think we often treat poetry as if it is this entirely different genre and we only focus on it during National Poetry Month in April… or during test prep season… but as you can see, poetry is a fabulous genre that is filled with so many opportunities to reinforce and build our student’s reading foundation in all five pillars of reading.

 If you are looking for some super easy poetry resources, check out a few of my resources linked at the bottom of this post!
 And don’t forget to download the Poem of the Week freebie to get started with some of these activities right away.

 - Check out Episode #128 to learn more about how to unleash the power of the Big Five through poetry.

-- Join us inside The Stellar Teacher Reading Membership, where you will get access to a resource library filled with reading and writing resources that you can use to help your students become more confident readers, including additional versions of the Poem of the Week routine.
+- Join us inside The Stellar Literacy Collective, where you will get access to a resource library filled with reading and writing resources that you can use to help your students become more confident readers, including additional versions of the Poem of the Week routine.